cclough/hear2021-submission-models/README.md

 ## Todo

-* explanations about the different groups etc
+* explanations about the different groups
-* colab to run a model
+* colab link to run a model on a task